oleyn-ai/agent-starter-python/README.md

 uv sync
 ```

-Sign up for [Livekit Cloud](https://cloud.livekit.io/) then set up the environment by copying `.env.example` to `.env.local` and filling in the required keys:
+Sign up for [LiveKit Cloud](https://cloud.livekit.io/) then set up the environment by copying `.env.example` to `.env.local` and filling in the required keys:

 - `LIVEKIT_URL`
 - `LIVEKIT_API_KEY`